 The size of our faculty roster means that UBI has the best student-teacher ratio in the industry.
-In our mechanics classes, our student-to-teacher ratio is no less than 6 to 1, and in our frame building classes it is a minimum of 4 to 1.
+In our mechanics classes, our student-to-teacher ratio is no less than 6 to 1.

 Jeff Menown is a Northwestern native, hailing from Seattle.
 He has lived and worked all over the USA in many roles throughout the cycling industry since 1989.
 His favorite is teaching at UBI — of course!
 Jeff has worked at large-scale manufacturers such as Litespeed, Merlin, Quintana Roo, and Giant; as well as specialty suspension companies like Halson Designs and Fox Racing Shox.
-When he isn't teaching at UBI, Jeff rides motorcycles and spends time with his daughter who is a talented swimmer and water polo player.
-At the end of the work week, he loves getting into the mountains to reset and get ready for another week of eager students.
+Jeff owns Cascade Suspension Works and loves to teach at UBI when he can.

 Denise Sutphin was raised in Ashland, Oregon and grew up riding bikes with her brothers all over town.
-She started working in the bicycle industry in the 1980’s at United Bicycle Supply.
-She currently oversees the administration side of UBI.
-Denise loves to ride her bikes, hike, camp, travel, and spend time with her husband and two grown children.
+She started working in the bicycle industry starting in the 1980’s at United Bicycle Supply.
+She currently oversees the administrative side of UBI.
+Denise loves to ride her bikes, hike, camp, travel, and spend time with her husband and two adult children.